 - 1. Select a partition on the Disk Map; - 2.
-Select in the Main Menu: Partition > Delete Partition.
+Call the Delete Partition Dialog to set up the operation.
+There are several ways to do it: - Select in the Main Menu: Partition > Delete Partition. - Call the popup menu for the selected partition (right click of the mouse button) then select the menu item: